Myhtica/tailwind-formatter/README.md

 - **Format on Save**: Convenient for ongoing projects but use with caution.
 While powerful for maintaining consistency, it may produce unexpected results in complex documents.
 Consider testing thoroughly before enabling project-wide.

-## Support for Other File Types (Limited)
+## Multi-language Support

-In addition to JSX and TSX, Tailwind Formatter currently provides **limited** support for:
+Tailwind Formatter now provides support for multiple languages through two specialized formatting engines:

+### AST-based Formatting (Full Support)

+- **JSX/TSX**: Complete support with dynamic expression preservation, responsive class organization, and all other features

+### Regex-based Formatting (No Dynamic Classes)

-- **Astro** (.astro files)
+- **Astro**: (.astro files)
-- **Vue** (.vue files)
+- **Vue**: (.vue files)
-- **Svelte** (.svelte files)
+- **Svelte**: (.svelte files)
 - **Laravel** (.blade.php files)
-- **PHP** (.php files)
+- **PHP**: (.php files)
-- **Elixir** (.ex, .exs files)
+- **Elixir**: (.ex, .exs files)
-- **HTML** (.html files)
+- **HTML**: (.html files)

-> **Note**: The current v1.1.0 release has significant limitations with these file types.
-Many of these limitations will be addressed in the upcoming v1.2.0 release with a new specialized HTML parser.

-When working with these file types:

-- Only **range formatting** is supported (select only the markup part of your code)
-- Your selection must include complete elements with both opening and closing tags
-- Include all leading whitespace in your selection
-- Some complex syntax specific to these languages may not be supported
+For non-JSX/TSX languages, the formatter works best with static class strings.
+Dynamic class expressions are preserved but not categorized in these languages.
+It is still highly recommended to continue using "Format Selection" for other languages due to potential errors or edge cases with the regex approach.

+### Language-specific Features

+- **Regex-based Parsing**: Regex-based parsing now handles both JSX and HTML elements appropriately.
+Range-based selections no longer require complete elements and can format classes with just the opening html tag.
+- **Automatic Prettier Integration**: The extension now detects and uses the appropriate Prettier parser for each language
+- **Plugin Support**: Automatically works with language-specific Prettier plugins when available (Svelte, Astro, PHP, etc.)
+- **Format on Save**: Works with all supported languages

+### Best Practices for Non-JSX/TSX Languages

-For the best experience with non-JSX/TSX files, it is recommended to:
+For the best experience with non-JSX/TSX files:

-1. Select only the JSX/TSX-like portions of your file
-2. Use the "Format Selection" command instead of "Format Document"
+1. When using range formatting, although your selection no longer requires complete elements, including the leading whitespace is still recommended for indentation purposes.
+2. For complex templates with many dynamic expressions, use range formatting on specific sections rather than formatting the entire document
-3. If formatting fails, try selecting a smaller portion of your code
+3. If formatting fails, try selecting a smaller portion of your code with the "Format Selection" command instead of "Format Document."
+4. If you encounter any issues with a particular language, please report them on GitHub.

+> **Note**: When using regex-based formatting, the extension only has access to the opening tag and class attribute, not the closing tag or surrounding context.
+This means that if a one-line class becomes multi-line during formatting, the indentation of the closing quotes/tags might appear misaligned.
+This is a limitation of the regex-based approach and primarily affects HTML-like languages.

 ### Adding Support for More Languages

 If you'd like support for additional languages, please open an issue or create a PR on Github.
-Please note that improved support for other languages is currently in development.
-Check back soon for updates.

 ## Extension Settings